Multi-factor authentication (MFA) is a secondary layer of user authentication applied to your Mattermost server.

-For organizations who require multi-factor authentication (“MFA”) as part of their IT security policy, and who choose not to secure Mattermost behind a firewall with their existing MFA infrastructure, Mattermost Enterprise Edition offers a smartphone-based MFA check, in addition to email-password or Active Directory/LDAP authentication, to sign in to the Mattermost server.
+Mattermost offers a smartphone-based MFA check in addition to email-password or Active Directory/LDAP authentication to sign in to the Mattermost server.

-This option can be enabled by the System Administrator in the System Console under Authentication > MFA > Enable Multi-factor Authentication
+This option is enabled by the System Admin by going to System Console > Authentication > MFA, then setting Enable Multi-factor Authentication to true.

-End users can set up this feature in the Account Settings menu under Security > Multi-factor Authentication.
+Once enabled, users can opt to use MFA on their account in the Account Settings menu under Security > Multi-factor Authentication.

-This option can be enabled by the System Administrator in the System Console under Authentication > MFA > Enforce Multi-factor Authentication
+This option can be enabled by the System Admin by going to System Console > Authentication > MFA, then setting Enforce Multi-factor Authentication to true.

-When MFA enforcement is set to true, all users with email or LDAP authentication without MFA set up will be sent to the MFA setup page.
+When MFA enforcement is set to true, users with email or LDAP authentication who don’t have MFA set up will be directed to the MFA setup page when they log in to Mattermost.
 They will not be able to access the site until MFA setup is complete.
 Any new users will be required to set up MFA during the sign up process.

 Users will not be able to remove MFA from their account while enforcement is on.

-Since turning on MFA enforcement prevents users from accessing the site until set up is complete, it is recommended you turn on enforcement during non-peak hours when people are less likely to be using the system.
+Turning on MFA enforcement prevents users from accessing the site until set up is complete.
+It is recommended that you turn on enforcement during non-peak hours when people are less likely to be using Mattermost.